filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/overview/index.md

 ## Components

-The IPC project is split into two main components, which we briefly describe here.
+The IPC project is split into two main components, which we briefly describe here:
 - [The hierarchical consensus framework]({{< relref "basics/interplanetary-consensus/hierarchical-consensus">}}), consisting of the base protocol, the actors, the ipc-agent, and the eudico node.
 - [The Trantor consensus algorithm]({{< relref "basics/interplanetary-consensus/mir-and-trantor">}}), implemented atop the Mir framework.